alexadmin/it_overview/README.md

 # Job processes

-Create task, describe it.
+- Create task, describe it.
 How you will do it.
 Count all cooperation people, create agreament with all people.
 Before production deployment write plan of installation and reverce and backup steps
+- QA engineers should work with GUI only

-# deployment environment
+# Deployment environment

 ### production
 Servers in DC